xtemplate/xtemplate/docs/syntax.md

 Template inheritance is a way to make it easy to reuse templates.
 When writing a template, you can define "blocks" that child templates can override.
 The inheritance chain can be as long as you like.

-If we have a template parent.html that looks like this:
+If we have a template parent.xtpl that looks like this:

 ```html
 <!doctype html>